LAST UPDATED: APRIL 2026

 To be a mother oneself and to be born of one (as we all are) is deeply, unbelievably complex and I don’t think we do a good enough job in this culture acknowledging the multidimensional and often painful aspects of this.

-Anecdotally, I was talking to some girlfriends who are also therapists and we were all saying that we’ve noticed a pattern across the last few years in our therapy practices: there’s always an uptick of client calls in the week or two before Mother’s Day (and also before Father’s Day and before Thanksgiving and Christmas, too).
+Anecdotally, I was talking to some girlfriends who are also therapists.
+We were all saying that we’ve noticed a pattern across the last few years in our therapy practices.
+There’s always an uptick of client calls in the week or two before Mother’s Day.
+Also before Father’s Day and before Thanksgiving and Christmas, too.

 So let’s face it: holidays centered around families can be triggering and challenging for many of us.